coopattitude/coopgui/README2.md

 ## Basic Installation
 * Copy everything on your server.
 * Make sure all requests are directed to the [index.php](https://github.com/coopattitude/coopgui/blob/master/index.php) file by your web server configuration.
-* Each time you change a file that generates CSS or JavaScript you have to delete the files in the [gen] folder.
-This forces coopgui to recreate these gen files and therefore allows the changes to be effective. __(?)pourquoi mettre cette phrase dans la partie installation ?
-Est-ce que ça a un rapport avec l'installation ?

 ## coopgui arborescence
-this library works like this: to build a website the user creates daughter classes in [site](https://github.com/coopattitude/coopgui/tree/master/site) and [plugins](https://github.com/coopattitude/coopgui/tree/master/plugins).
-This classes inherit from the classes inside the system folder. __(moi je trouvais ça important, pourquoi l'enlever ?)__

-system : the classes that the user can reuse (=create a daughter class)
+system : contains the classes that the user can use in the site and the plugins folder
-plugins:
-gen:
-js:

-FB:
-vérifier classe fils/fille
-réécrire
-pas de détail
-le site appel desplugins qui appelle d'autre pollugins et ça permet de monter uns site web nested plugin explication conceptuellement (détaille plus bas ds #nestedplugin)
+site: the files that generate the site

+plugins: the plugins used by the site folder

+js: the JavaScript files (other than the plugins' JavaScript files) __(?)dois-je dire que ça contient des "plugins" utilisable comme nicescroll ou jquery ?(/?)__

+gen: contains the generated CSS and JavaScript files

+font: contains the roboto font

+css: css files (other than the plugins' css files) __(?)Je vois que dans ce dossier il y a un dossier image avec des images dedans.
+Est-ce là qu'il faut mettre les images qu'on veut afficher sur le site ?(/?)__

+__(?)Dois-je détailler plus cette partie arborescence en détaillant les sous dossiers ?(/?)__

 ## How coopgui works

 ### HTML generation overview
-(The core of the generation is the plugins)
 Coopgui generates the HTML of a web page by calling plugins located in the [plugins](https://github.com/coopattitude/coopgui/tree/master/plugins) directory.
-(Therefore) to create a web page you need to slice it in several parts and write a plugin for each part.
-Then specify the plugins that will be called/ to use/ instantiate those (?) plugins in the [site/index.php] file.
+To create a web page you need to slice it in several parts and write a plugin for each part.
+Then in the [site/index.php] file, specify the plugins that have to be called.

 When a web browser sends a request, this [site/index.php](https://github.com/coopattitude/coopgui/blob/master/site/index.php) file, which is the main file of the site, is executed.
-This file successively calls all the plugins (it needs) and pass them options.
+This file successively calls all the plugins and pass them options.
 Each plugin returns a string containing HTML to the index.php file which then appends everything into an array.
 Eventually the array is sent using echo.

 A very important feature is that the plugins can be nested.
-For example when a plugin is called it calls __(is it the correct tense after when ?)__ another plugin.
+For example when a plugin is called it calls __(is this the correct tense to use after when ?)__ another plugin.
 The latter returns his string containing HTML to the first which then appends it into his own html string and then returns it to the index.php file.
 You can nest as many plugins you want inside a plugin.
 Those plugins that are nested can themselves call as many plugins they want which themselves call as many plugins they want, etc. It is unlimited.
-This allows you do build a more complicated __(trouver autre mot)__ web page than just appending plugins one after the other. __(dernière phrase à reformuler)__
+This allows you to build a more complex web page than just appending plugins one after the other.

 ## site/index.php
 The [site/index.php](https://github.com/coopattitude/coopgui/blob/master/site/index.php) file is the main file of the site.
 It is the first file to be executed and depending on the request it generates the appropriate web page by calling specific plugins.
 This file defines the class `IrIndex` and immediately creates an IrIndex object (and then calls his init method).

 ### The constructor
-In the constructor, you have to instantiate these 4 classes like this :
+In the constructor of this `IrIndex` class, you have to instantiate these 4 classes like this :
 ```php
 $this->irCommander = new \IrCommander ($this->irCommander) ;
 $this->irEnvCustom = new \IrSystemEnvCustom ($this->irCommander) ;